Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 Users of encrypted transports are also highly likely to re-use sessions for multiple DNS queries to optimize performance (e.g. via DNS pipelining or HTTPS multiplexing).
-Certain configuration options for encrypted transports could also in principle fingerprint a user, for example session resumption, the maximum number of messages to send or a maximum connection time before closing a connections and re-opening.
+Certain configuration options for encrypted transports could also in principle fingerprint a user or client application.
+For example:

+* TLS version or cipher suite selection
+* session resumption
+* the maximum number of messages to send or
+* a maximum connection time before closing a connections and re-opening.

 Whilst there are known attacks on older versions of TLS the most recent recommendations [@RFC7525] and developments [@RFC8446] in this